 Appendix 8: Product Readiness

-The Northwest Power and Conservation Act (Pacific Northwest Electric Power Planning and Conservation Act, 1980) establishes the foundation for energy efficiency measure (or “product”) readiness in the Northwest, identifying reliability, availability, and cost-effectiveness as key requirements for consideration as a savings measure.
+The Northwest Power and Conservation Act (Pacific Northwest Electric Power Planning and Conservation Act, 1980) establishes the foundation for energy efficiency measure (or “product”) readiness in the Northwest, identifying reliability, availability and cost-effectiveness as key requirements for consideration as a savings measure.
 Following this lead, the newly created RETAC 2.0 readiness framework comprises three readiness components: 1) Product Performance, 2) Market/Commercial, and 3) Program.
 See Figure below for an overview of the entire readiness framework.
 The three readiness components are designed to operate independently, such that a given energy efficiency opportunity may rate very high on market/commercial readiness, but very low on product performance and program readiness, for example.
 The initial release of the readiness framework does not include technology readiness because of the focus on commercially available products, although this could be easily added to the framework in the future.

 The Product Performance readiness component, based on a previously established 6-level metric (Energy Efficiency Emerging Technology Program), focuses on energy savings reliability across a range of intended applications.
 The readiness levels cover a spectrum of validation methods including engineering calculations, lab tests, field tests, and endorsement of savings by a regional or national body.

-While it may be obvious that Market/Commercial readiness is distinct from technical readiness, there is no widely-accepted commercial readiness index (CRI).
+While it may be obvious that market/commercial readiness is distinct from technical readiness, there is no widely-accepted commercial readiness index (CRI).
 The Australian government has recognized this gap and developed a CRI to support the demonstration and deployment of new renewable energy technology (Australian Renewable Energy Agency, 2014).
-RETAC 2.0 expands the CRI concept to include both supply chain maturity as well as progress towards overall market transformation via removal of barriers impeding widespread availability and adoption.
+RETAC 2.0 expands the CRI concept to include both supply chain maturity as well as progress toward overall market transformation via removal of barriers impeding widespread availability and adoption.

-The third readiness component, Program, tracks progress towards inclusion in energy efficiency programs from utilities and similar organizations.
-Overall cost effectiveness, progress in program design, and risk assessments are incorporated into this readiness component.
+The third readiness component, program, tracks progress toward inclusion in energy efficiency programs from utilities and similar organizations.
+Overall cost-effectiveness, progress in program design, and risk assessments are incorporated into this readiness component.